ng-Classic/ng-classic/aio/content/guide/understanding-angular-overview.md

 # Understanding Angular

-To understand the capabilities of the Angular framework, you need to learn about the following:
+To understand the capabilities of the Angular Classicframework, you need to learn about the following:

 *   Components
 *   Templates